 All washing machines will require three things: power, water and a drain.
 For power, you will need a 110V socket on its own circuit.
-For water, all will require a cold-water connection, and most will also need a hot- water connection.
-The exception are those that have their own built-in water heater, but these will also use your hot water if you need it.
-Lastly, you will need a drain for the washer to dump wastewater into.
-Don't succumb to the temptation to put the drain line into a sink: this will inevitably fall out and dump water all over the room.
+For water, all will require a cold-water connection, and most will also need a hot-water connection.
+There are some exceptions, such as those which feature a built-in water heater, but these will still need hot water.
+Finally, you need a drain for excess water.
+Don't be tempted to put the drain line into a sink, it will likely leak into the room.

 Will it fit?

 Make sure you measure out your space before investing in a new washing machine.
 Most front-loaders are designed to fit under a worktop, but you should never assume.
 Before you stack any appliances, also check that they're designed to do that in the manual.

 When to replace a washing machine

 Most brands offer a one-year warranty on washers, but according to the National Association of Home Builders, a washing machine has a lifespan of about 10 years.
 We recommend skipping an extended warranty as on average, repairs within the lifetime of the appliance won’t be greater than the cost of the warranty itself.